Vadbeg/colorization-coreml/README.md

 python run_colorization.py --data-root images
 ```

-If image is not black & white it will be converter to b&w and then colorized.
+If an image is not in black and white, it will be converted to black and white before colorization.
-Model inference will work only on MacOS because of coremltools framework.
+It's worth noting that the model inference will only work on MacOS due to restrictions of the coremltools framework.
 ## Models

-First model [colorizer_core.mlmodel](weights/colorizer_core.mlmodel) expects PIL.Image
+The first model, [colorizer_core.mlmodel](weights/colorizer_core.mlmodel), expects a PIL.Image named `image_small`
-`image_small` of size (3, 256, 256).
-It returns `result`, A and B from LAB colorspace as array, (2, 256, 256).
+with a size of (3, 256, 256).
+It returns an array containing `colorized_small_image`, an A and B values from the LAB color space (2, 256, 256).

-Then you need to resize `result` to original image size.
-Let's name resized `result` as `ab`
+Afterward, you need to resize `colorized_small_image` to the original image size, convert this array to PIL.Image.

-Second model [colorizer_tail.mlmodel](weights/colorizer_tail.mlmodel).
-It expects original PIL.Image
+Let's name the result `ab`.

+The second model, [colorizer_tail.mlmodel](weights/colorizer_tail.mlmodel), requires the original PIL.Image,
-of any size, `image`.
-And `ab`, resized `result` from previous network.
-This model returns
+`image`, of any size, as well as the `ab` (i.e., the resized `colorized_small_image` from the previous model).
-colorized image array `colorized_image` of original size.
+This model returns an array containing the colorized image, `colorized_image`, of the original size.

 ## Built With